Canonical Hilbert-Burch matrices for power series: Parametrization for lex-segment leading term ideals

-The extension $J=IR$ of ideals $I\in V_2(E_2)$ with $c\neq 0$ are of the form $J=(y-\frac{1}{c}x^2,x^3)\in V(E_3)$.
-Note that $\HF_{R/J}\neq\HF_{R/E_2}$, hence ideals in the same Gr\"obner cell with respect to the lexicographical order can have different Hilbert functions when considered in the power series ring.
-By construction this will never happen in Gr\"obner cells with respect to the local order.
+On the other hand, the local Gr\"obner cell $V(E_2)$ consists of a single point.
+By construction, such cells will always preserve the Hilbert function.
 In this sense we say that the parametrization given in \Cref{ParamLex} is compatible with the local structure. \end{example}

 In the general case, we have a surjective map $ \varphi: \mathcal{N}(E)_{\le s} \to V(E)$.
 Restricting to \(\mathcal{M}(E)\) we get an injection to \(V(E)\), but if \(E\) does not satisfy condition (\ref{lexGBcond}) the map \(\varphi\) is not surjective anymore.